AntaresSimulatorTeam/antares-xpansion/docs/user-guide/1-prepare-a-simulation.md

 Value: string specifying the name of a file.

-`yearly-weights` offers the possibility of assuming that the Monte Carlo years simulated in the ANTARES study are not equally probable.
+`yearly-weights` offers the possibility of assuming that the Monte Carlo years simulated in the Antares study are not equally probable.
 The most representative years may be given greater weight than those that are less representative.
 The `yearly-weights` points to a vector
 \\(\left( \omega_{1},\ldots,\omega_{n} \right)\\), with \\(n\\) the number